 The accounting officer considers how the academy trust's use of its resources has provided good value for money during each academic year, and reports to the board of trustees where value for money can be improved, including the use of benchmarking data where appropriate.
-The accounting officer for the academy trust has delivered improved value for money during the year by:
+The accounting officer for the academy trust has delivered improved value for money during the year as the academy always follows its tender process; looks for quality and value for money, rather than just the cheapest quote; phases works where not essential, and looks at a longer term plan to ensure priorities are strategic, and is proactive and consistent rather than just reactive.